 |Refer to the Placeholder MOGs article for more information on working with placeholders within Cinegy Desktop.|

 In the playlist, a placeholder item is displayed in a red font.
 It is also marked with the icon in the "Status" field.
-After the media is ingested in the placeholder MOG, it is updated in the playlist and becomes a regular item; the icon in the "Status" field remains the same, indicating this used to be a placeholder item.
+After the media has been ingested in the placeholder MOG, it is updated in the playlist and becomes a regular item; the icon in the "Status" field remains the same, indicating that it used to be a placeholder item.

 If an empty placeholder is scheduled to be broadcast less than 6 hours from the current time, the channel status indicator will be blinking yellow.
 Also, such placeholder item will be marked with an icon in the column.